Creating an APK package

 application that uses native extensions, add the -extdir option

 in addition to the normal packaging options.
-This option specifies
+In case of multiple

 adt -package